 Our operations in South America include Peru's Cerro Verde mine that produces copper and molybdenum concentrates.

 Cerro Verde is an open-pit copper and molybdenum mining complex that has been in operation since 1976 and is located 20 miles southwest of Arequipa, Peru.

 Cerro Verde’s current operation consists of an open-pit copper mine; a 120,000 metric ton-per-day concentrator; and solution extraction/electrowinning leaching facilities.
 Leach copper production comes from a 39,000 metric tons-per-day crushed leach facility and a run-of-mine leach system.
 A large-scale expansion recently was completed that will triple the concentrator capacity to 360,000 metric tons per day.
-By 2016, the mine will be producing 600 million pounds of copper and 15 million pounds of molybdenum.

 We have a 53.56 percent ownership stake in Cerro Verde.
 SMM Cerro Verde Netherlands B.V., a subsidiary of Sumitomo Metal Mining, owns 21 percent, and Compañia de Minas Buenaventura S.A.A. owns 19.58 percent.
 The remaining 5.86 percent is owned by other shareholders whose shares are publicly traded on the Lima Stock Exchange.